Bobot Adrenaline

 Bobot Adrenaline is an American Los Angeles–based political rock band with punk aggressions formed in 2001, featuring Pepper Berry from the now defunct Buck.

 After five songs released on several Geykido Comet Records compilations (one being This Just In...
 Benefit For Indy Media) the band went into the studio and recorded their debut EP, Unfurled, in 2007.
 It was produced by Tommy Stinson.
 Unfurled was released on August 27, 2008, on CD Baby.

 In 2009, the band signed with Southern California punk record label Basement Records in order to release their second album, Dumb Bomb in 2010.
+They have performed at the Troubadour.